python/devguide/getting-started/pull-request-lifecycle.rst

    However, please be aware that if you are recommending a pull request as 'merge-ready', you should always make sure the entire test suite passes.

-Leaving a Pull Request Review on GitHub
+Leaving a pull request review on GitHub
 =======================================

 When you review a pull request, you should provide additional details and context